 The Powers are nuts about hockey.
 Hockey night in Canada is a family affair.
 “We buy beer, pizza, and even burritos now, or some kind of junk food.
 Every Saturday night we sit down, watch the Leafs.
 On the rare occasions the Leafs aren’t playing, it just isn’t the same.
 It’s like ‘what do we do?’”

 Like most children who come from hockey loving families, Power was in skates and on the ice almost as soon as he was able to walk.
 At 3-years-old he began learning how to skate.
 And by 5 he was playing in his first hockey games with Tim Horton’s Timbits Hockey.
 Power proved to have talent for the game, making the AA team, the second highest level of competitive minor league hockey by the time he was 6.
 “I got involved [in hockey] in the first place because it was just so natural.
 It was just what you did.
 You played hockey.
-My Dad said, ‘Look if he doesn’t like hockey, I’m not going to force him to play hockey.
-But I am going to force him to try it.’”
+My Dad said, ‘Look if he doesn’t like hockey, I’m not going to make him play hockey.
+But I am going to get him to try it.’”

 Power continued to play competitively until he was 15-years-old.
 Hockey had become his life.
 “There was no alternate reality where I wasn’t doing this.
 Playing hockey.,” he said.
 There were a couple accomplishments that solidified his love for the game.
 The first came when he was 6, playing for his AA team.
 “There were two of us on the team that hadn’t scored yet all season.
 I was one of them.
 I remember our coach coming into the locker room and hyping us up.
 And later I remember standing on the ice in front of the net.
 The puck came to stick.
 I shot it, and it went in top corner.
 I just stood there bewildered that the puck went into the net.”